Quantum MAC: Genuine Entanglement Access Control via Many-Body Dicke States: Preliminaries

 \subsection{System Model}

 Multipartite entangled states constitute a key resource for implementing quantum information tasks \cite{HorHorHor-09}.
 When it comes to the generation of entangled states, it is very reasonable, given the current maturity of quantum technologies, to assume a specialized super-node responsible for the generation \cite{EppKamBru-17,AviRozWeh-22,VarGuhNai-21-1}.
 The rationale for this assumption is twofold.
 On one hand, it accounts for the complex mechanisms and the dedicated equipment underlying the entanglement generation.
 On the other hand, it accounts for the mandatory requirement of some sort of local interaction among the qubits\footnote{With different entanglement classes characterized by different degrees of required qubit interactions.
-As instance, within graph states \cite{WalZweMus-16}, the required interactions are represented by the presence of edges in their graph representation.} to be entangled.
+As instance, within graph states \cite{WalZweMus-16,HuaCheLi-23}, the required interactions are represented by the presence of edges in their graph representation.} to be entangled.\\

 Accordingly, we consider a network in which a node, denoted in the following as $N_0$ and referred to as the \textit{orchestrator}, is in charge of the generation and distribution of the multiparty entangled state to be shared among the network nodes.
 The remaining $n$ nodes are denoted as $\{N_i\}_{i=1}^{n}$, and they contend for the multipartite entangled resource, referred to as \textit{``contended'' resource}.
 For this the following definition arises.

 \begin{defin}[\textbf{Contention set}] The \textit{contention set} $\mathcal{N}$ denotes the identities of the $n$ nodes:

 \end{defin}

 When it comes to the distribution of the multipartite state, the orchestrator can, in principle, distribute each entangled qubit (ebit) to one node.
 However, this approach is not viable for all the classes of multipartite entanglement, which are characterized by different \textit{persistence} properties \cite{IllCalMan-22}.
 As an example, adopting this approach for distributing GHZ-like states, which are characterized by minimum persistence, implies the need that all the photons encoding the ebits are successfully distributed to the nodes in a single distribution attempt \cite{ZhoLiXia-23}.
 Alternatively, multipartite entangled states can be distributed through teleportation\cite{BugCouOma-23,AviRozWeh-22}, given a-prior distribution of EPR pairs via heralded scheme \cite{BarCroZei-10,HofHruOrt-12}.
 This strategy is practically ubiquitous and, indeed, in \cite{AviRozWeh-22} it has also been proved that such a strategy provides more resilience to noise and better protection against memory decoherence.